 The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy Trust's financial systems.
 In particular the checks carried out in the current period included:

-- testing of key financial controls - testing of corporate governance
+- testing of key financial controls - safeguarding

 On an annual basis, the auditor reports to the Trust Board through the audit committee on the operation of the systems of control and on the discharge of the Trust Board' financial responsibilities.